 - a.
-No Dividends were paid this financial year. - b.
-No Dividends were declared for this financial year.
+Preference Dividends of \$53,069.73 were paid this financial year. - b.
+No Dividends were declared on Ordinary Shares this financial year.

 Options

 No options over issued shares or interests in the company were granted during or since the end of the financial year and there were no options outstanding at the date of this report.